 The classic turn in Gin Rummy is expanded with another option in Four-Player Gin Rummy.
 You still draw a card, consider whether to knock, and finally discard a card.
 In addition, in each of your turns, after drawing a card and before discarding a card, you may now trade a card with your partner.

-Through custom rules, another option becomes available: boasting.
+Through custom rules, more options become available: catching the glass and boasting.
 After boasting, you must wait at least one turn before you can knock again.
 You can find details on the topic on our website about rule variants in Gin Rummy.
 Right here, we continue looking at Trading in four-player Gin Rummy.

 Trading